 - answer questions, including those of your private lawyer, if you have one

 The spouse of a service member can also seek the help of a military legal assistance attorney at any base and from any branch of the service.
 For example, the wife of a soldier can get help from a Marine Corps legal assistance attorney, and the husband of a sailor can get help at a Coast Guard legal assistance office.
-Or if your spouse is in the Army and stationed overseas, you can get help from a military legal assistance attorney at the nearest military base, even if it is a Navy base.

 How is child support determined and collected?

 However, before a court has determined the amount of child support, you can get assistance directly from the military.
 Service members are required to provide adequate child support for their children.
 Each of the services (except the Air Force) has rules on how much the parent should pay.
 Contact the legal assistance attorney on base, or your spouse’s commanding officer, for help getting child support.
-Later, the court handling the divorce, or child support case, can make its own decision of how much support should be paid - based on the laws of that state.
+Later, the court handling the divorce, or child support case, can make its own decision of how much support should be paid - based on the laws, rules and guidelines of that state.

 Courts usually follow the state's child support guidelines to decide the child support amount.
 For military families, it’s important that the court understand the various elements of a service member’s pay.
 The court should also understand the potential for those amounts to change based on deployments, base transfers, and other factors.

 Generally, states provide for the direct payment of child support by "garnishment," or wage assignment.
 If you have such an order, submit it promptly to the military pay center.
 For all armed forces except the Coast Guard, this is the Defense Finance and Accounting Service (DFAS).
 This order must meet specific requirements before DFAS will provide a "wage garnishment" (i.e. direct payments to the family).
 Merely submitting a copy of the divorce order may not work.
-The local JAG or military legal assistance officer can explain how to do this so that the DFAS will act on the order.
+The local JAG or military legal assistance attorney can explain how to do this so that the pay center will act on the order.

 Can I get health care coverage after my divorce?